 Sign #4: Turning Blue

 People who overdose on opioids and other drugs may turn a shade of blue, including blue lips and blue nails.
 This blue color is due to low levels of oxygen in the blood.
 A situation that is dangerous and can be fatal if left untreated.
-A very pale or clammy appearance can also be a sign of drug overdose.
+A very pale or clammy appearance can also be a sign of a drug overdose.

 Sign #5: Reduced consciousness

 A slowing down or loss of consciousness is a clear sign of drug overdose.
-This includes lack of response to outside stimulus, limp muscles, and slowed physiological responses.
+This includes a lack of response to outside stimuli, limp muscles, and slowed physiological responses.
 While central nervous system (CNS) depressants such as alcohol and heroin are more likely to cause these symptoms, any psychoactive drug can cause a loss of consciousness.